nats-io/nats.go/jsv2/README.md

 Similarly to `Messages()`, `Consume()` can be supplied with options to modify the behavior of a single pull request:

-- `WithConsumeBatchSize(int)` - the maximum amount of messages returned in a single pull request
+- `WithConsumeMaxMessages(int)` - the maximum amount of messages returned in a single pull request
 - `WithConsumeMaxBytes(int)` - the maximum amount of bytes returned in a single pull request
 - `WithConsumeExpiry(time.Duration)` - maximum amount of time a single pull request should wait for the full batch
 - `WithConsumeHeartbeat(time.Duration)` - when used, sets the idle heartbeat on the `Consume()` operation, veryfing whether stream/consumer is alive
+- `WithConsumeErrHandler(func (ConsumeContext, error))` - when used, sets a custom error handler on `Consume()`, allowing e.g. tracking missing heartbeats.

 ## Publishing on stream